2.17 Provision, Contingent Liabilities and Contingent Assets :

 The defined benefit plan comprises of gratuity.
 The gratuity plan is funded.
 Changes in the present value of Defined Benefit Obligation (DBO) are representing reconciliation of opening and closing balances thereof and fair value of Trust Fund Receivable recognized in the Balance Sheet is as under:

-53 Contingent Liabilities and Commitments
+54. Contingent Liabilities and Commitments

 (a) Claims against the company not acknowledged as debt

-(ii) Demand on account of fixation of Annual Rateable Value of Property at Pune, amounting to ' 99.02 Lakhs & interest/penalty, if any, (for the period April 1, 2008 to March 31, 2012) was raised by the local authorities (Previous year ' 99.02 Lakhs).
+(ii) Demand on account of fixation of Annual Rateable Value of Property at Pune, amounting to ' 99.02 Lakhs & interest/ penalty, if any, (for the period April 1,2008 to March 31,2012) was raised by the local authorities (Previous year ' 99.02 Lakhs).
 No provision has been made in the books of accounts.
 The Company has not accepted the liability and the same is sub-judice.
 The matter is pending in Mumbai High Court for adjudication.

 (iii) The Sales Tax Authority, Maharashtra has raised demand of ' 367.14 Lakhs ( Previous Year ' 367.14 Lakhs) for 2013-2014 under Central Sales Tax Act,1956.
 The Company has disputed the demand and filed an appeal before The Sales Tax Appellate Tribunal, Pune.
 Company has so far paid ' 204.78 Lakhs under protests (included under the head loans and advances).

-(iv) The Customs Authorities, Chennai have raised demand of '64.50 Lakhs (Previous Year ' 64.50 Lakhs) .
+(iv) The Customs Authorities, Chennai have raised demand of ' 64.50 Lakhs (Previous Year ' 64.50 Lakhs) .
 Company has disputed the demand and has filed an appeal before Madras High Court.
 On the basis of legal opinion the Company does not expect any liability.
 Company has already paid ' 53.75 Lakhs under protests.

-(vi) The Commissioner Central GST, Pune II Commissionerate has issued Order for Service Tax Demand U/s 73(1) & 73(2) along with Penalty U/s 78(1) of the Finance Act, 1994 for ' 667.33 Lakhs ( Previous Year ' 667.33 Lakhs) and ' 667.33 Lakhs ( Previous Year ' 667.33 Lakhs)respectively for the Period March 2013 to December 2015.
+(v) The Commissioner Central GST, Pune II Commissionerate has issued Order for Service Tax Demand U/s 73(1) & 73(2) along with Penalty U/s 78(1) of the Finance Act, 1994 for ' 667.33 Lakhs ( Previous Year ' 667.33 Lakhs) and ' 667.33 Lakhs ( Previous Year Rs 667.33 Lakhs)respectively for the Period March 2013 to December 2015.
 The Company has disputed the demand and has filed an appeal before The CESTAT Appellate Tribunal, Mumbai.
 Company has paid ' 50.05 Lakhs under protests (included under the head loans and advances).

-(vii) The Commercial Tax Officer, Hyderabad has raised the demand by disallowing the ' 313.66 Lakhs (Previous Year ' 313.66 Lakhs) refund paid to the Company in 2011 wrongly.
+(vi) The Commercial Tax Officer, Hyderabad has raised the demand by disallowing the ' 313.66 Lakhs (Previous Year ' 313.66 Lakhs) refund paid to the Company in 2011 wrongly.
 Company disputed the order and filed writ petition in High Court seeking justice in the matter.
 High Court heard the petition and granted stay till the proceeding concluded.

 Balance under the head 'Trade Receivables', 'Trade Payables', 'Loan and Advances Receivable and Payable' are shown as per books of accounts subject to confirmation by concerned parties and adjustment if any, on reconciliation thereof.

-57 Other Statutory Information
+60. Other Statutory Information

-1. The Company does not have any Benami property, where any proceeding has been initiated or pending against the company for holding any Benami property under Benami Transactions (Prohibition) Act, 1988 (45of 1988).
+1. The Company does not have any Benami property, where any proceeding has been initiated or pending against the company for holding any Benami property under Benami Transactions (Prohibition) Act, 1988 (45 of 1988).

 2. The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.